ratnapalshende/whatsapp-chat-analyzer/README.md

 4. View the analysis:
    - Explore overall chat statistics and user-specific insights using the sidebar.

+## Live App

+You can access the deployed app [whatsapp chat analyzer](https://wachatanalyzer.streamlit.app/).

 ## Meta

 Ratnapal Shende - [Linkedin](https://in.linkedin.com/in/ratnapalshende) - Ratnapalshende2001@gmail.com